 IR 10.8 µm

 - The product is extracted in full SEVIRI pixel resolution using the satellite projection.

-The ASII-NG product is encoded in a standard NWCSAF netCDF output file.
+The ASII-TF product is encoded in a standard NWCSAF netCDF output file.
 Apart from the standard fields, the netCDF file holds the derived probability for occurrence of tropopause folding.
-For each pixel a value between 0 and 100% is attributed.
+For each pixel a value between 0 and 100% is assigned.
 Additionally, status flags are provided to give details on processing issues.

-Figure 2: Probability of tropopause fold (highest probabilities in red; black lines encircle subjectively analysed tropopause folds of this case).
+Figure 2: ASII-TF probability of tropopause fold (highest probabilities in red).